About the Breed

 Helpful links: DodgersList.com

-Cushing’s Disease: This is another common dachshund malady.
-With Cushing’s the adrenal glands produce too much corticosteroids and/or cortisol.
+This is another common dachshund malady.
+With Cushing’s, the adrenal glands produce too much corticosteroids and/or cortisol.
 Dogs with Cushing’s will look potbellied, and they will have increased thirst and urination.

 Helpful links: http://www.vetinfo.com/dcushing.html

-Other Training: Dachshunds respond well to positive fun training.
+Dachshunds respond well to positive fun training.
 You will be most rewarded with a happy, well-behaved dachshund if you approach training as something you do to have fun together, rather than something you do to “fix” your dachshund.
-Look into obedience, agility, nose work, and treiball for ways to have fun with your little one.
+Look into obedience, agility, and nosework for ways to have fun with your little one.

 DachWorld.com